Preferences¶

 There’s also an Add Trigger… action which will ask for the type of trigger in the third pane, then open the trigger preferences with most of your new trigger already configured.

-The Save Command to File… action takes a command object and saves it in a file.
-You enter a folder name as the argument and Quicksilver saves a file there with the extension .qscommand.
+.
 If you open the resulting file (e.g., by double-clicking it), it will run the command.
 Quicksilver makes running commands simple and triggers make running command even easier.
 But for commands that you might run a few times but not enough to bother creating a trigger for, the Save Command to File… action can be useful.
 E.g., if your working on creating a document and you want to send several drafts to a group of people (using the comma trick) it’s easy to save this (complicated) command in a file to rerun.

 With a saved command on your Desktop you might want to be able to drag a file onto the command and have it run on that file.
 This type of saved command is known as a Droplet.
 To create a droplet, use the Droplet Item proxy object in the command and save it using the Save Command to File… action.
-The command file will have a special icon and a .app extension.
-Whatever you drop on the droplet application will take the place of the Droplet Item proxy when the command is executed.
+The command file will have a special icon and a .app

-Touch Bar Support
+Touch Bar Support¶

 For Macs with a Touch Bar, the following will be available when Quicksilver is active: